Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: The main equidistribution theorem

 Finally, in Section \ref{1:s:pp9}, we combine the algebraic preparations from Sections \ref{1:s4} and \ref{1:s5} with the approach of Green and Tao \cite{GT12b,GT14} to complete the proof of Theorem \ref{1:sLei}.

 \begin{rem} If we are satisfied with equidistribution results for $p$-periodic polynomials, then, as is mentioned above, the entire Section \ref{1:s5} will be unnecessary, and the proofs in Appendix \ref{1:s:AppD} can also be simplified significantly.
-However, such results are less useful in \cite{SunC,SunD} since we do not have the factorization theorem in the $p$-periodic setting (see Remark \ref{1:r:wwer}).
-This is the reason why we must prove the equidistribution results in the more complicated partially $p$-periodic setting. \end{rem}
+However, such results are less useful in \cite{SunC,SunD} since we do not have the factorization theorem in the $p$-periodic setting.
+This is the reason why we must prove the equidistribution results for partially rational polynomials. \end{rem}